glhuilli/neural_caissa/README.md

 How to play
 -----

-First you need to setup your virtual environment (maybe following [my recommended strategy](https://glhuilli.github.io/virtual-environments.html)).
+First you need to setup your virtual environment (maybe following [this recommended strategy](https://glhuilli.github.io/virtual-environments.html)).

 Once this is ready, you can install all dependencies by just running,